Hiking the Poon Hill Trek, in Nepal, was one of the most exhilarating experiences of my life.

 Yet the most interesting part of day 4 of the Poon Hill trek is the possibility of visiting Ghandruk and getting to know more about its people, its tradition and its culture.
 Ghandruk is a Gurung village famous for the leading role of women.
 These assumed leading positions in the every day life and in the political and social aspects of the village once the village men had joined the British army.

 In the village, there is a lovely small museum and a nice temple.

 What to expect

-The fourth day of the Poon Hill Circuit hike is an easy one.
+The fourth day of the Poon Hill trek is an easy one.
 It is mostly downhill (save for the bits inside the village).
 Personally, I prefer to hike uphill as I find it much easier on my legs and once I get into the rhythm of it I can keep a steady pace.
 But at least it is a short hike (only 3 hours) after which the rest of the day is spent chilling in the tea house admiring the view of the mountains, reading, chatting, eating, sipping tea and eventually stepping out to visit Ghandruk.

 Where to sleep and eat